Large Language Models for Scholarly Ontology Generation: An Extensive Analysis in the Engineering Field: Results and Discussion

 Among the proprietary models, \model{sonnet} obtained comparable results to previous experiments (0.965 F1), where the performance of \model{gpt-3.5}, \model{gpt-4}, and \model{haiku} obtained a slight improvement.

 In this case, the full open models and their quantised counterparts exhibit similar performance levels (e.g., 0.847 for \model{mixtral} and 0.853 for \model{dolphin-openorca}).
 Moreover, the two-way strategy has effectively reduced the performance gap between these models and their larger, proprietary counterparts, narrowing the difference to just 0.113 F1 points.
+This enhancement suggests that the two-way strategy is effective in mitigating the performance gap between small and large models.
+This finding aligns with prior research demonstrating that similar self-verification mechanisms can improve model accuracy in information extraction tasks~\cite{gero2023self}.
+Indeed, the significant performance gains observed in open models indicate that they may be capable of accessing relevant knowledge when prompted within an appropriate verification framework.